ClusterLabs/OCF-spec/ra/next/resource-agent-api.md

 ### Resource Type

-A _resource type_, also known as a _resource class_, is a name indicating the service provided by a resource.
+A _resource type_ is a name indicating the service provided by a resource.
 This name should be suitable for use as a file name.

 ### Resource Agent